 Joanna: And I mean you have quite clearly seen lots and lots of deals from offshore entities buying into Australia.
 Do you have a particular perspective on what makes a deal and transition post-completion of the sale most effective?

 Well sort of.
 And I guess some of these things that I’m interested here is the approach of the sellers themselves.
 Is there a particular type of business or seller that this really works well for?

-The second thing is that you can’t fake the sophistication and the complexity of the organization or the corporatization of the organization.
-So a lot of organizations are run, even though they might be sometimes large, they’re still run as a very owner-focused and owner-dominated business.
+The second thing is that you can’t fake the sophistication and the complexity of the organisation or the corporatization of the organisation.
+So a lot of organisations are run, even though they might be sometimes large, they’re still run as a very owner-focused and owner-dominated business.
 And you can’t just fake that into the future.